kaiserawu/Sprint-Challenge-Authentication/README.md

 1. What does bcrypt do to slow down attackers?

 It allows for the hashing and salting of passwords, making it difficult for attackers to find out the actual plain text password.
 You can use it to hash many times so that hackers can't use rainbow tables to efficiently sort out passwords.
+You can also add a salt to each password before hashing to make it even more difficult to find the original password.

 1. What are the three parts of the JSON Web Token?

+The three parts are the header, which says the algorithm used and the token type, the payload, which holds the actual info for permissions, and user data to be sent through, etc., and the signature, which is a secret string signed to the end once everything has been encoded.

 ## Project Set Up